h2oai/nitro/docs/index.md

 use Nitro.

 - **Deployment.** Nitro is a library, not a server.
-It's a heavily stripped-down version of [Wave](https://wave.h2o.ai/) with a different, simpler API, designed for integration with existing web frameworks.
+It's a heavily stripped-down version of [Wave](https://wave.h2o.ai/) with a different, simpler API, designed for integration with existing frameworks, and cross-compiling for mobile and desktop apps.
 - **Content Management.** Wave is capable of storing and broadcasting content and data, making it simple to build dashboards without having to deal with data management.
 Nitro has no such features.
 - **API.** Wave's API is *dashboard-oriented*, and has several features that make it easy to develop and deploy